JoeProAI/Followlytics/SOCIAL_MEDIA_POSTS.md

 100K-500K: $19.99
 500K+: $49.99

-+ Grok AI report FREE with all paid exports
++ Grok report FREE with all paid exports

 **Tweet 7:**
 Why so cheap?